andersmurphy/hyperlith/README.md

 #### Actions should not update the view themselves directly

-Actions should not update the view via merge fragments.
+Actions should not update the view via patch elements.
 This is because the changes they make would get overwritten on the next `render-fn` that pushes a new view down the updates SSE connection.
-However, they can still be used to update signals as those won't be changed by fragment merges.
+However, they can still be used to update signals as those won't be changed by elements patch.
 This allows you to do things like validation on the server.

 #### Stateless